sami-chaaban/starparser/README.md

 clusterparticles = specialparticles.getcluster(particles, 250, 4)
 ```

-* After manipulating the particles, you can write the star file:
+* After manipulating the particles, you can write out a new star file:

 ```python
 fileparser.writestar(new_particles, metadata, "processed-particles.star")